xieyuheng/enchanter/README.md

 # Enchanter

-Enchanter is web (and console) application framework with powerful spells 🪄!
+Enchanter is web (and console) application framework with powerful spells! 🪄

 ## Install